Arthur Llewellyn Basham: Early life

 Basham developed a keen interest in religion which began with the Christianity he was brought up with and then extended into Hinduism, Buddhism and Islam.
 He went on to take a BA in Sanskrit from the School of Oriental and African Studies ("SOAS") and then worked in the Civil Defence Department during World War II.

 Career

 After the war he returned to SOAS and began researching for a PhD under Professor L.D.
 Barnett.
 For his research into the "History and Doctrines of the Ajivikas" he received a scholarship.
 He became a lecturer in 1948, attained the PhD in 1950, became a Reader in 1954, and in 1958 was promoted to Professorship.
 When the Head of the Department of History, Professor C. H. Philips, was promoted to the Directorship of SOAS, Professor Basham became the Head of History, a position he kept until 1965 when he joined the Australian National University ("ANU") in Canberra as Head of the History Department and Professor of Oriental (later Asian) Civilizations.
+He was a Foundation Fellow of the Australian Academy of the Humanities in 1969.